VIETNAM TUNA ASSOCIATION

 Latest

-Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification GDST lauching 03 OCt Training Workshop On Fishing Elogbook In Phu Yen New Way To Tracing Your Tuna Products Happy Lunar New Year 2026 MSC Standards - Prospects for Vietnam Tuna Sector VINATUNA SHARES ITS CONSERVATION INITIATIVE AT PANATURE’S 20TH ANNIVERSARY EVENTS The meeting between the Vietnam Tuna Association and the Directorate of Fisheries on Advancing the Vietnam Skipjack Tuna Purse Seine Fishery MSC Improvement Program (Vietnam SKJ MSC IP) MEETING AND DELIVERY OF ZUNIBAL ELECTRONIC MONITORING (EM) CAMERA EQUIPMENT Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification GDST lauching 03 OCt Training Workshop On Fishing Elogbook In Phu Yen New Way To Tracing Your Tuna Products Happy Lunar New Year 2026 MSC Standards - Prospects for Vietnam Tuna Sector VINATUNA SHARES ITS CONSERVATION INITIATIVE AT PANATURE’S 20TH ANNIVERSARY EVENTS The meeting between the Vietnam Tuna Association and the Directorate of Fisheries on Advancing the Vietnam Skipjack Tuna Purse Seine Fishery MSC Improvement Program (Vietnam SKJ MSC IP) MEETING AND DELIVERY OF ZUNIBAL ELECTRONIC MONITORING (EM) CAMERA EQUIPMENT
+📢 VINATUNA INVITES FISHERS TO JOIN THE COPPA PROGRAM The national Conference on the Implementation of the Action Plan to Address the European Commission’s (EC) Recommendations on Combating IUU 🐟 COMMON TUNA SPECIES FOUND IN VIETNAM VINATUNA ATTENDS THE NATIONAL WORKSHOP ON STRENGTHENING CAPACITY TO IMPLEMENT CMM OBLIGATIONS AND THE ROADMAP TO BECOME A FULL MEMBER OF WCPFC Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification GDST lauching 03 OCt Training Workshop On Fishing Elogbook In Phu Yen New Way To Tracing Your Tuna Products Happy Lunar New Year 2026 📢 VINATUNA INVITES FISHERS TO JOIN THE COPPA PROGRAM The national Conference on the Implementation of the Action Plan to Address the European Commission’s (EC) Recommendations on Combating IUU 🐟 COMMON TUNA SPECIES FOUND IN VIETNAM VINATUNA ATTENDS THE NATIONAL WORKSHOP ON STRENGTHENING CAPACITY TO IMPLEMENT CMM OBLIGATIONS AND THE ROADMAP TO BECOME A FULL MEMBER OF WCPFC Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification Monitoring Fishing Activity on the Edge: mobilizing EM and edge computing to improve transparency of global longline tuna fisheries with near real‑time catch verification GDST lauching 03 OCt Training Workshop On Fishing Elogbook In Phu Yen New Way To Tracing Your Tuna Products Happy Lunar New Year 2026

 Fisheries Observers on Vietnamese Fishing Vessels – Promoting Transparent and Sustainable Fisheries